manyducksco/borf/packages/view/README.md

 # `@woofjs/view`

-Rapid component development environment for Woof projects.
+Isolated component development environment for Woof projects.
 Basically a minimalistic [Storybook](https://storybook.js.org/) for Woof.

 ## How to Use